jerinic-dusan/PC_parts/README.md

 # PC_parts

+## Technologies
+Technologies / tools used in this project were:

+• web scraping,

+• api calling,

+• text summarization,

+• mail sending

 ## Overview
 This is a script that scrapes data from given pcpartpicker websites, it fetches related news for wanted products and does a text summarization for top news.
 All of this data is then sent by email or displayed in a console.